dogegarden/dogehouse.js/README.md

 1. Go to https://dogehouse.tv
 2. Open Developer options (f12)
 3. Go to Application > Local Storage
-4. Copy your token and refresh tokken and put them in the .env
+4. Copy your token and refresh token and put them in the .env
+5. Start example.js